CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 ### HTML & CSS

 #### What’s the difference between XML, XHTML and HTML?
 XHTML is HTML written as XML.
 XHTML is very similar to HTML, but it is stricter.
 While HTML runs on the major browsers while containing 'bad' practices (for e.g.: not closed elements, missing '<!DOCTYPE ....>'), XHTML needs to contain everything according to rules.
 #### How to include a JavaScript file in a webpage?
-in the body tag: '<script src={path/to/file.js}></script>'
+in the hesd tag: '<script src={path/to/file.js}></script>'
 #### How to include a CSS file in a webpage?
 in the head tag: '<link rel="stylesheet" href="{path/to/file.css">'
 #### How to select an element using its id in CSS?